 A person using a Kobalt drill to make a pilot hole in a board.

-Drilling a pilot hole is a quick and key step for several reasons.
-Pre-drilling can prevent damage to your wood or other material from splitting or shredding, especially if the fastener is to be placed near an edge.
-It can keep a screw from “walking” when trying to be inserted into a material with a slick surface like melamine or MDF.
-When drilling into hard materials like pressure-treated lumber, a pilot hole will reduce the stress on your drill.
+Drilling a pilot hole is a quick, key step for several reasons.
+Predrilling can prevent damage to your wood or other material from splitting or shredding, especially if you’re placing the fastener near an edge.
+It can keep a screw from “walking” when you try to insert it into a material with a slick surface, like melamine or medium-density fiberboard (MDF).
+Walking refers to the tendency of a drill bit to move or skid across the surface of the material when you first start drilling, rather than staying in the exact spot you intended.
+When drilling into hard materials, like pressure-treated lumber, a pilot hole will reduce the stress on your drill.
 Pilot holes also reduce the chance of cracking your screw or stripping the screw head.
-A pilot hole can also make sure your screw is driven in the right direction and leave a smoother, more professional look.
+Additionally, a pilot hole can make sure you’re driving the screw in the right direction and leave a smoother, more professional look.

 Good to Know

-If you are going use a fastener in a soft material like a pine board, then pre-drilling may not be necessary.
-But pilot holes can be useful in any case.
+Pilot holes can be useful in any case, but if you’re going to use a fastener in a soft material, like pine board, then predrilling may not be necessary.

 How Do I Choose the Right Drill Bit for a Pilot Hole?